Board of Directors

 Will Ris

-Will Ris has been American Airlines’ principal government affairs executive since July 1996, and is responsible for directing all activities with Congress, the administration, and a broad range of federal agencies.
-He is also a member of the Executive Committee of American Airlines.
+Will Ris serves on the Federal Aviation Administration’s 13-member Management Advisory Council (MAC).
+The MAC advises the FAA’s senior management on policy, spending, long-range planning, and regulatory matters.
+Mr. Ris retired from American Airlines where he served as their principal government affairs executive since July 1996, and was responsible for directing all activities with Congress, the administration, and a broad range of federal agencies.
+He was also a member of the Executive Committee of American Airlines.
 Prior to joining American, Mr. Ris was the Executive Vice President of the Wexler Group, a Washington DC-based government relations firm.
-Will is on the boards of directors for two other organizations; The Airport Research and Development Foundation and The Green Door, Inc. Mr. Ris holds degrees from Northwestern University , Johns Hopkins University , University of Denver College of Law, and Georgetown University College of Law.
+Will is on the boards of directors for two other organizations; The Airport Research and Development Foundation and The Green Door, Inc. Mr. Ris holds degrees from Northwestern University, Johns Hopkins University, University of Denver College of Law, and Georgetown University College of Law.